maitovelkkis/long-yatzi/README.md

 # long-yatzi
 Game similar, but different to Yahtzee.
 Goal of this project is to adapt the game for Android.
-At the moment the game ui is only windows forms based.
+At the moment the game ui is only windows forms based.\
+The game can now be played and had some fun with, if you like this sort of thing.

 Features working:\
 -Dice throwing\
 -Holding/locking dice between throws\
--Scoreboard apart from total score calculating
+-score keeping.
+High scores aren't saved anywhere, so pen and paper is still needed if you want to remember your high scores!\
+-Single player mechanics

 Work in progress:\
--Single player mechanics\
--score keeping\
 -windows forms based UI

 Todo:\
+-write coherent instructions\
 -local high score table\
 -android implementation\
 -local multiplayer\